TickTeam/guide-tt/ticktick_web_app/how_to_add_tag_to_a_task.md

 ![](../images/image1.10.2W.png)

 To tag a to-do, simply add a hashtag to a keyword.
+For example, #Holiday.
 Each task is allowed to be labeled by at most 5 tags.